Join our Initial Response Team (IRT) as a Volunteer

-A Heathrow Travel-Care Emergency responder is
+A Heathrow Travel-Care Emergency Responder is

-- Has experience of people experiencing stress/distress
+- Has experience of supporting people who are stressed / in distress

 - Demonstrates respect and understanding of diversity issues

 - Shows sensitivity to others and an ability to work as part of a team

 - Is able to travel to Heathrow within an hour of being called

 - Is able to give the required time and commitment

 If you or a colleague are interested in finding out more, please email our Emergency Planning Manager.